PrivacyHawk Logo

 How Data Brokers Obtain Your Financial Data?

 Data brokers collect information from a wide range of sources, often without obtaining explicit consent from individuals.
-These sources include public records, online behavior, and data obtained from third-party companies.
+These sources include public records, online behaviour, and data obtained from third-party companies.
 The legality of data collection by brokers is a complex issue.

 While many data brokers operate within the bounds of the law, the regulations governing their activities vary widely by region.
 For instance, in the United States, the Fair Credit Reporting Act (FCRA) regulates how credit information can be used, but broader data privacy laws like the General Data Protection Regulation (GDPR) in Europe impose stricter controls on personal data handling.